-To date, the outreach efforts for the I-80 project have included seven Project Working Group meetings and three public meetings.
+To date, the outreach efforts for the I-80 project have included seven Project Working Group meetings and three public meetings, two community meetings, and a public hearing held on two days at different locations.
 The Project Study Group considered all input provided by the project’s stakeholders while developing, refining and recommending the alternatives to be carried forward.

-What groups had input into the alternatives development process?
+What groups had input into the alternatives development and selection process?

 Three primary groups had input into the alternatives development process: